 In 2013 the site was acquired by the Seattle Parks Department and it has been land-banked for future development as a pocket park.
 In 2015 the Wedgwood Community Council applied for Department of Neighborhoods grant funding to create a usable space for gathering, called the Picnic Place.

-Next to the former gas station and now pocket park site, in 1958 the storefront spaces at 8611 35th Ave NE were: (named from south to north) Russell’s Barber Shop, Adams Insurance Agency, Jennie Oakvik’s Wedgwood Cafe, A&M Cleaners, and Glazell Electric Contractors.
+Next to the north of the former gas station and now pocket park site, in 1958 the storefront spaces at 8611 35th Ave NE were: (named from south to north) Russell’s Barber Shop, Adams Insurance Agency, Jennie Oakvik’s Wedgwood Cafe, A&M Cleaners, and Glazell Electric Contractors.

 Javasti Cafe has expanded into two spaces in the building, showing the popularity of this coffee shop.
 Many Wedgwoodians feel strongly about patronizing local businesses like Javasti instead of national chains.
 Still, there is a big contrast with the neighborhood business listings of 1958 which showed a lot more small shops and cafes in Wedgwood in those years, and more specialty businesses such as delis, meat markets and the two pharmacies (View Ridge Pharmacy and Bud Gagnon’s Wedgewood Pharmacy.)

 North Wedgwood: on 35th Ave NE up to NE 95th Street